 When I say “visit” or “travel to” a new place, I mean that the kids have read about it in their travel guide book.
 There are Close Reading passages for up to 10 different countries/continents.

 You could choose to have them annotate these passages to help with their understanding.
 Have them circle key words or unfamiliar words and discuss their meaning, put a star next to main ideas, and underline key details.

 This poster is a helpful visual I’ve used for students to refer to for Close Reading.
 It’s a blended combination of different posters found on Pinterest, and then I’ve included the annotations that our grade level uses at the bottom.

 Once students have traveled to all of the places in our guide book, this writing prompt is introduced:

 In your opinion, in which part of the world would you most like to visit to celebrate the holidays?

 They brainstorm some of the favorite places they’ve visited on a circle map.

-Once they’ve narrowed it down to their top favorite place, they continue the prewriting process of outlining, creating a rough draft, and editing/revising.
+Once they’ve narrowed it down to their top favorite place, they continue the prewriting process.
+Students create an outline, rough draft, and edit/revise.
 Students refer back to their travel guide book, using text evidence from the reading passage to help support their opinion.